tcsenpai/shellquest/README.md

 ## Creating New Levels

-Terminal Escape is designed to be easily expandable with new levels.
+ShellQuest is designed to be easily expandable with new levels.
 If you're interested in creating your own levels, check out the [LEVELS.md](LEVELS.md) guide in the repository.

 ## Troubleshooting